-A character is tricked into performing in a play as an inanimate object.
+Slim: You parasite.A character performs in a play as an inanimate object.
 It's often used to undermine a character, making them The Chew Toy of the moment.
 The need to have actors essentially playing props can be justified for school productions in which everyone in a class has to have something to do, and the adults in charge are forced to stretch the definitions of "actor" and "character".
 See also The Living Dead, when an actor gets the non-speaking role of a corpse.
 Actors' tendency to inopportunely get the giggles while playing such roles gave rise to the term Corpsing.
 Not to be confused with actually becoming a tree or disguising as one.

 open/close all folders